Having Lost Syria, Iran Watches As 'Axis' Lynchpin Turns Toward US

 Tasnim, an affiliate of the US-blacklisted Islamic Revolutionary Guards Corps (IRGC), echoed that sentiment, describing the Trump-Sharaa meeting as the United States "formalizing its relationship with Takfiri groups" -- a term used by the Islamic republic to refer to militants groups that it claims have ties to regional Sunni states.

-Other hard-line media noted that Hayat Tahrir al-Sham, a group Sharaa led before toppling the government of Iran- and Russia-backed Bashar al-Assad in December, was still designated as a terrorist organization by the United States.
+Other hard-line media noted that Hayat Tahrir al-Sham, a group Sharaa led before toppling the government of Iran- and Russia-backed Assad in December, was still designated as a terrorist organization by the United States.

-Shirin Jaafari, a reporter for The World who just wrapped up a visit to Syria, told RFE/RL's Radio Farda that people she spoke to during her trip were happy but also worried about the future.

-"There are some concerns because they don't know what sort of future the new government has envisioned for them," she said.

 Sharaa has been welcomed by most Arab nations in the region and has received dozens of international delegations, including European diplomats.
 Earlier this month, he traveled to France to meet President Emmanuel Macron.